jackd248/ddev-commands-collection/src/CommandsCollection/general/static/README.md

 . "$(dirname "$0")/../scripts/dcc-colors.sh"
 ```

-`dcc-config.yaml` - The config file contains configuration for the DCC.
+`dcc-config.yaml` - The config file contains configuration for the DCC process.

+`dcc-config.sh` - The config file contains configuration for the DCC commands.

 ### Overwrite